 If the social services department decide they can offer you support following your carer's assessment, they may be able to provide direct support to you or services to the person you are looking after to give you a break.
 Assessment for the person you are looking after (if they are an adult aged 18+) Following your carer's assessment, the person you are looking after will then need to be assessed for the alternative care (called respite care) that they will need to allow you to take a break.
 Respite care is provided as a service to the person you are looking after.
 In England, Wales and Northern Ireland this means that the person you are looking after will be financially assessed to determine whether (and if so how much) they would need to contribute towards the cost of this.
 In Scotland, if respite care is provided as a service for the person you are looking after (as opposed to something to support you in your caring role), then the person you are looking after will be financially assessed to determine whether (and if so how much) they would need to contribute towards the cost of this.
 However, if the respite care is an outcome of an Adult Carer Support Plan or Young Carers Statement or provided to support you to have a break from caring, the local council cannot charge for the respite care.
 Assessments if you are looking after a child under 18, or if you are a carer under 18 If you are caring for a child under 18 you should be able to get an assessment for the whole family.
-If you don't feel this assessment has taken your needs as a carer into account you can request a separate assessment for yourself.
+If you don't feel this assessment has taken your needs as a carer into account, you can request a separate assessment for yourself.
 If you are a carer under 18 you should be able to get an assessment for yourself as a young carer.
 Note: If you have already had any of these assessments, but you need more support, ask the relevant social services department to carry out a reassessment.
-For more information about assessments, go to carresuk.org/assessments Types of respite care Respite care and short breaks can be provided through:
+For more information about carers' assessments, go to carersuk.org/assessments and find out more about assessments for the person you care for here: carersuk.org/needs-assessment Types of respite care Respite care and short breaks can be provided through: